openstack-archive/fuel-specs/specs/7.0/admin-network-on-bond.rst

 admin interface is bonded.
 Serializer may return first bonded slave interface mac address instead bond mac address.
 Lacp modes should be denied for admin interface via nailgun API(add validation rules).

+Additional `pxe` db field should be added into the nic interfaces db model to properly track initial admin interface(node's interface what was used for node's registering in nailgun's API).
+It necessary for identifying pxe interface if user decide to disassemble bond including admin interface.
+This property will be sent in registration request from nailgun agent.
+Nailgun's agent will identify `pxe` interface by:

+* ip address ( if some of node's interfaces ip belong to the same network with nailgun API ip what takes from configuration file "/etc/nailgun-agent/config.yaml")
+* mac address ( nailgun's agent is already has ability to identify interface what is belong to network with default gateway; it helps to identify admin interface during the bootstrap stage ) in case if we are using multiple node groups

+This property will be automatically calculated in the nailgun(based on agent request) and user will not be able to change it.

 Possibility to bond admin interface via UI should be added.
 Available bond modes for admin interface in UI should be limited(only non-lacp modes).
 This limitation will be described in metadata which describes bonding